The iron mine and blast furnace is located in the Bungal Historical Area, Lal Lal VIC (Moorabool Shire). It's a scenic 20 minute drive from Ballarat.

-A circuit walk begins at the picnic area (or alternatively at a car park around the corner on Thynes Road), and takes you on a short scenic walk along the hillside to the impressive blast furnace.
-The walking track is narrow and has some small obstructions, it is not wheelchair or pram accessible.
+- Heritage Walk, 400m circuit - Begins at the picnic area (or alternatively at a car park around the corner on Thynes Road), and takes you on a short scenic walk along the hillside to the blast furnace.
+A series of informative signs teach you about the Lal Lal Iron Company, the blast furnace, the former blacksmith's shop, and the men who lived and worked there.
+The walking track is narrow and has some small obstructions.

 Statement of Significance